DNWMNCR/JavaForSmallTeams/tests/700_understand_your_options_for_code_reuse.md

-## Understand your options for code re-use
+## Understand Your Options for Code Reuse

 Reusing code is a good thing.